 Sacred Harp Publishing Company

-Read about Sasha’s experience in “Preserving Sacred Harp’s Past for the Future: Interning at the Sacred Harp Museum.”
+Read about our first intern’s experience in “Preserving Sacred Harp’s Past for the Future: Interning at the Sacred Harp Museum.”
 Learn more about the Museum’s collection, history, and mission on the Sacred Harp Publishing Company website.

 Please don’t hesitate to contact Sacred Harp Museum curator Nathan Rees with any questions.